raidantimosquitos/taiwan-surface-temperature/README.md

 # Study of Taiwan Land Surface Temperature

+**UPDATE:** *Due to lack of storage space on Git Large File Storage (LFS) I will have to remove the original datasets from the repository.
+It topped up the amount of free space to use, I will just keep the Taiwan related datasets.
+You are welcome to check the transformations applied to the dataset on the data-summary folder.*

 After the meeting on 10th Nov., we have decided to focus our effort on working only with the Berkeley's Earth Surface Temperature dataset (instead of using also Air Quality Index).
 Our plan is to build various models to perform regression tasks.
 The target of the models being average temperature and the input features being the rest of the fields in the dataset (datetime, city, latitude and longitude).

 Some of the possible models that can be explored are: